-Cowen KP Investment LLC, an affiliate of Cowen and Company, LLC, purchased 3,200,000 shares of Series D-1 redeemable convertible preferred stock on February 19, 2015, which shares are deemed to be underwriting compensation by FINRA.
-The shares of Series D-1 redeemable convertible preferred stock will automatically convert into common stock upon closing of this offering at a conversion price of 87.5% of the initial public offering price of the Common Stock.
-At the initial public offering price of \$11.00 per share of common stock, Cowen KP Investment LLC will receive 415,584 shares of common stock.
+Cowen KP Investment LLC, an affiliate of Cowen and Company, LLC, purchased 3,200,000 shares of Series D-1 redeemable convertible preferred stock on February 19, 2015, which shares are deemed to be underwriting compensation by the Financial Industry Regulatory Authority, Inc. ("FINRA").
 Pursuant to the requirements of FINRA Rule 5110(g)(1), none of the shares of Series D-1 redeemable convertible preferred stock, or the shares of common stock into which the Series D-1 redeemable convertible preferred stock is convertible, may be sold, transferred, assigned, pledged or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the common stock, for a period of 180 days following the date the registration statement, of which this prospectus forms a part, is declared effective by the SEC, except as permitted by Rule 5110(g)(2).